Submit A formAfter Hours Contact

 If you fail to show cause, the court will likely refuse your bail, meaning you will have to remain in remand until your court date.
 This means that you will remain in custody or remand, for several weeks or months depending on the court’s schedule and the complexity of the case.

-Remaining in remand can disrupt your personal and professional life making it more challenging to prepare your defence.
-Additionally, the time you spent in remand will be taken into account if you are sentence to time in custody.
+Remaining in remand can disrupt your personal and professional life, making it more challenging to prepare your defence.
+Additionally, if you are convicted and the court imposes a custodial sentence, the time you spent in remand will usually be taken into account when determining the length of your imprisonment.

 Appeals and Further Actions